braze-inc/braze-docs/_docs/_contributing/content_management/reusing_content.md

 For a full walkthrough on adding content to your page, see [Pages]({{site.baseurl}}/contributing/content_management/pages/#writing-content)
 {% endalert %}

-Anytime the above [include is referenced](#referencing-an-include), the following will be rendered when Jekyll builds the site:
+Anytime the above [include is referenced](#referencing-an-include), the following will be rendered when Jekyll builds the site.

 ![The "Creating a new page" document with the "Prerequisites" include rendered.]()